The abnormal sweat electrolytes are described – the first major step towards understanding the basic defect and a major aid in diagnosis

 1953 Dicke WK, Weijers HA, van de Kamer JH.
 Coeliac disease.
 The presence in wheat of a factor having a deleterious effect in cases of coeliac disease.
 Acta Paediatr Scand 1953; 42:34-42.
 [PubMed]

 Although not strictly related to CF, this was undoubtedly a major discovery and an advance in further separating coeliac disease (the aetiology of which was unknown up to this time) from CF and other causes of intestinal malabsorption.
-The characteristic intestinal mucosal changes of subtotal villous atrophy were not described until the late Fifties (for details see entry of Gee, 1888 above).
+The characteristic intestinal mucosal changes of subtotal villous atrophy were not described until the late Fifties (for details see the entry of Gee, 1888 above in this History section).

 In Leeds I provided a jejunal biopsy service for Yorkshire paediatricians from 1968 (Littlewood JM.
 Coeliac Disease in Childhood.
 In: Howdle PD (ed.): Coeliac Disease.
 London: Bailliere Tindal, 1996:295-328.
 [PubMed]) and ultimately in our unit we performed over 1000 jejunal biopsies, in later years using the fibreoptic endoscope.
 The accurate diagnosis of gluten induced coeliac disease was of great importance in the evaluation of children with malabsorption syndrome and thus in the differential diagnosis of cystic fibrosis and an important part of our service. .
 With the availability of both jejunal biopsies and sweat tests in the Sixties, predictably, children who had both CF and coeliac disease were described (Hide and Burman, 1969 below); later children with CF were reported who also had intestinal mucosal damage due to cow’s milk protein intolerance (Hill et al, 1989 below).